 Take a moment to embrace these 5 Fun Facts about Sterile Processing:

-If a career in SP doesn’t work out, you are already a trained DETECTIVE.
+If a career in Sterile Processing doesn’t work out, you are already a trained DETECTIVE.
 You can find a needle in a haystack and figure out who did it by both instinct and experience.
-From individual instruments to instrument sets, IV poles, paperwork, surgeons, and Easter Eggs, SP will solve the case and make great things happen!
+From individual instruments to instrument sets, IV poles, paperwork, surgeons, and Easter Eggs, SPD will solve the case and make great things happen!

 Central Supply (CS),